Susan Athey: Early life and education

 Athey was born in Boston, Massachusetts, and grew up in Rockville, Maryland.
 Her parents are Elizabeth Johansen, an English teacher and freelance editor, and Whit Athey, a physics scholar.

 Athey attended Duke University for her undergraduate coursework.
 There, she completed three majors (economics, mathematics, and computer science) and graduated in 1991.
 Athey's interest in economics research can be attributed to a summer job where she prepared bids for a company that was selling personal computers to the government through procurement auctions.
 Working on problems related to auctions with Bob Marshall, a professor at Duke University who worked on defense procurement, she became his research assistant and subsequently inherited his passion for auction research.
 She was additionally involved in a number of leadership roles at Duke, including serving as treasurer of Chi Omega sorority and as president of the field hockey club.

 Athey graduated with a Ph.D. in economics from the Stanford Graduate School of Business in 1995.
 Her dissertation was supervised by Paul Milgrom and Donald John Roberts.
 Athey also received an honorary doctorate from Duke University.

 Athey has been married to economist Guido Imbens since 2002.

 Career

 Academic career

 Athey's first position was as an assistant professor at the Massachusetts Institute of Technology, where she taught for six years, before returning to Stanford's Department of Economics as professor, where she held the Holbrook Working Chair for another five years.
 Then, she served as a professor of economics at Harvard University until 2012, before finally returning to the Stanford Graduate School of Business, her alma mater and current employer.

+In July 2022, Athey joined the Antitrust Division of the United States Department of Justice as its chief economist, taking partial leave from Stanford.